alankrantas/sefr_multiclass_classifier/README.md

 The microcontroller versions all have a built-in IRIS dataset ported from scikit-learn.
 They would use the whole dataset for training and can predict one new data instance at a time (here I simply pick a data from the dataset and add random noises).
 You can add new data to the dataset and train the model again.

 The Arduino C++ version is runnable on Arduino Uno, Arduino Micro as well as other 2K memory AVR microcontrollers.
-The training time is about 225 ms on AVRs (16MHz), 90 ms on SAMD21 (48MHz), 30 ms on ESP8266 (80 MHz) and 8 ms on ESP32 (240 MHz).
+The training time are currently about 100 ms on AVRs (16MHz), 40 ms on SAMD21 (48MHz), 11 ms on ESP8266 (80 MHz) and merely 1 ms on ESP32 (240 MHz).

 The MicroPython version can be run on ESP8266 and ESP32, and the Go\TinyGo version is runnable on 32-bit microcontrollers (not possible on AVRs).
 Training time for both are slower than the C++ version due to their designed nature.